Gate Card Classic Review 2026

 - Points are platform-internal.
 If Gate.io fails, unredeemed points are worthless

-- Mitigation: Enable auto-redemption.
+- Mitigation: Redeem regularly (manual redemption starts at 50 points).
 Do not accumulate large point balances

 Your card functionality: